News and Updates

 Meet My Mentor

-Barbara Kyle, the author of the Thornleigh Saga series of Tudor-era historical novels, has also written several novels of suspense, including The Man from Spirit Creek, and a just-released murder mystery, The Deadly Trade.
+Barbara Kyle, the author of the Thornleigh Saga series of Tudor-era historical novels, has also written several novels of suspense, including The Man from Spirit Creek, and a recently-released murder mystery, The Deadly Trade.
 I very much enjoyed her writing craft book, Page Turner.
 Barbara also does private mentoring and conducts virtual classes for writers.
 So I asked for her help with making Thunderhead Rising a page turner, too.

 If you’d like to know more about Barbara and the services she offers writers, please visit her website at https://www.barbarakyle.com.